zdharma-continuum/zinit/README.md

 # Calling compinit

-Compinit can be called after loading of all plugins and before possibly calling `cdreply`.
+Compinit can be called after loading of all plugins and before possibly calling `cdreplay`.
 `Zplugin` takes control over completions, symlinks them to `~/.zplugin/completions` and adds this directory to `$FPATH`.
 You manage those completions via commands starting with `c`:
 `csearch`, `clist`, `creinstall`, `cuninstall`, `cenable`, `cdisable`.